KatieNinkSmith/SBA-316-Document-Object-Model/README.md

 Include at least one form and/or input with HTML attribute validation.
 Include at least one form and/or input with DOM event-based validation.
 (This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)
 Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
-Commit frequently to the git repository.
-Include a README file that contains a description of your application.
-Level of effort displayed in creativity, presentation, and user experience.